Rockingham County – Route 33 Arterial Management Plan Between City of Harrisonburg and Town of Elkton

 Study Documents and Resources

-The focus of this survey is to gather opinions on travel experiences within the study area between The City of Harrisonburg and the Town of Elkton.
-Responses will be used to supplement a data-driven analysis of existing conditions and inform recommendations to address identified issues.
+The first online survey was conducted from February 15, 2021 through March 15, 2021 and received over 2,400 responses.
+The focus of this survey was to gather opinions on travel experiences within the study area between The City of Harrisonburg and the Town of Elkton.
+Responses were used to supplement a data-driven analysis of existing conditions and inform recommendations to address identified issues.
+A summary of responses can be downloaded from the Study Documents and Resources section above.

 - A study kickoff meeting was held with localities, VDOT, and the HRMPO in September 2020